Search

 • Faster Inference Speeds: While RetinaNet already offers a balance between accuracy and speed, a lot of real-time applications such as autonomous driving and robotics require faster inference time.
 Research can explore efficient network architectures specifically designed for resource-constrained environments like mobile devices.

 • Multi-task Learning: RetinaNet can be extended for tasks beyond object detection.
-By incorporating additional branches in the network, it could be used for tasks like object segmentation, and pose estimation, all utilizing the performance of the model.
+By incorporating additional branches in the network, it can be useful for object segmentation, and pose estimation, all utilizing the performance of the model.

 • Improved Backbone Architectures: RetinaNet relies on ResNet as its backbone architecture.
-However, newer and more efficient backbone architectures can be explored by researchers that could achieve better performance.
+However, newer and more efficient backbone architectures may achieve better performance.